 Wooden Doors:

-The Contractor shall supply and install single or double leaf 4.5cm thick hollow core wooden doors, with 4.5mm thick veneer on both sides and an 8 cm Swedish hard wood frame.
+The Contractor shall supply and install single or double leaf 4.5cm thick hollow core wooden doors, with 4.5mm thick veneer on both sides and an 8 cm hard wood frame.
 The width of the door will be based on the width of the opening and will be specified by NRC Engineers for each housing/shelter unit.
 The unit area/ measurement for wooden doors should be in square meters.
 Works include all hardware and accessories including cylinder, locks, handles, and fittings necessary for the completion of works.
 The door should be fixed on the frame with no less than 3 hinges for single leaf and 6 hinges for double leaf doors.

 Works include treatment and oil painting of wooden doors and frames with one prime coat and two putty coats, one under coat, two coats of oil paint and one coat of varnish. .